gitusercz/Fosta/README.md

 # Fosta

-A RaspberryPi alarms if post arrives
+A raspbery pi based security cam, that alarms, when post arrives.

 ## 1 Plot